alexpgates/alexpgates.github.com/source/pages/OPS.md

 So how do I know there is no documented process?
 How do I know you're not embracing leaders of parent organizations?

-In August I reached out to Mrs. Comine and asked two things.
+In August I reached out to our Executive Director Mrs. Comine and asked two things.

 I asked for her advice on a the proper and respectful way for a parent group to request a new principal at our school.